tmbiro/Project-4/README.md

  <p align="center">
   <img src="https://github.com/Ahoust7/Project-4/assets/119274891/8fd308d7-eb50-44cf-a609-c10d7063c5ce" />
 </p>

+   **Findings**

+   - Our Random Forest model achieves a remarkable training accuracy of 100.0%.
+This means that it accurately predicts all the labels in the training dataset.
+Moving on to the test accuracy, we observe a high accuracy score of 99.59%.
+This indicates that the model generalizes well to unseen data, demonstrating its effectiveness in classification.

+   - The accuracy score of our Random Forest model further confirms the model's performance, with a score of 0.9959.
+This metric represents the overall accuracy of the predictions, indicating a high level of correctness in classifying the instances.

+   - Additionally, we generate a comprehensive classification report.
+Precision, recall, and the F1-score are all outstanding for both classes (0 and 1), indicating a reliable classification performance.
+The support column represents the number of instances of each class in the test set.

+   - We calculated the importance of each feature in the classification task using the Random Forest model.
+The bar plot presents feature importance in descending order.
+This allows us to identify the most influential features for making accurate predictions.

+   - Our Random Forest Classifier demonstrates exceptional performance on both the training and test sets.
+The model achieves high accuracy, with a training accuracy of 100% and a test accuracy of 99.59%.
+The confusion matrix provides insights into the model's predictions, and the classification report demonstrates its precision, recall, and F1-score.
+Finally, feature importance sheds light on the significant features driving the classification task.

    #### Logistic Regression
    The goal of the logistic regression as a classification model was to see if it can predict the binary outcome: